ucsdwcsng/wiros_processing_node/README.md

 ## Citations:
 1. Kotaru, Manikanta, et al. "Spotfi: Decimeter level localization using wifi."
 Proceedings of the 2015 ACM Conference on Special Interest Group on Data Communication.
 2015.
-2. Arun, Aditya, et al. "ViWiD: Leveraging WiFi for Robust and Resource-Efficient SLAM." arXiv preprint arXiv:2209.08091 (2022).
+2. "WAIS: Leveraging WiFi for Online and Resource-Efficient SLAM"
 3. Blanco, Alejandro, et al. "Accurate ubiquitous localization with off-the-shelf ieee 802.11 ac devices."
 The 19th Annual International Conference on Mobile Systems, Applications, and Services (MobiSys 2021).
 2021.